Reducing textile waste: Facts, figures and solutions

 The Danish company called Textile Change is currently developing a technology that combines the mechanic and chemical recycling process.
 They do this by pre-treating textile waste mechanically and then separating it into basic components through a chemical process.
 This is progressive, as it can turn textiles into raw materials, regardless of its material composition.
 At the same time, Textile Change is ambitious about building a machinery that treats textiles in the gentlest way possible.
 It allows them to both strengthen the durability of the newly generated material and to decrease their environmental footprint.
 They will start building a pilot facility in 2021 and launch the actual facility in 2024, that runs on low and green energy.
 The aim is also to reuse about 97% of the chemicals they use in the process of separating polyester and cotton.

-Cooperation and economic subsidies are solutions for textile waste
+Cooperation and economic subsidies: solutions for textile waste

-Other solutions: extended producer responsibility, tax systems and durability regulations
+Other solutions: extended producer responsibility (EPR), tax systems and durability regulations

 EU regulations on textile waste oblige brands to be transparent about the material they use to produce clothes.
 The same rule could be applied in the area of durability.
 Stating clearly how long a product is expected to last might make consumers think more about how long they should expect to use it.
 It would also give them the right to e.g. file a lawsuit if it doesn’t last as long as stated.
 This could have a competitive effect between brands in creating longer lasting products.

 We applaud the 2025 initiative of collecting textile waste.
 This forces us to clean up our mess and generate opportunities for businesses that can sort, separate and reuse textile waste.
 However, to become more sustainable, we need to keep an eye on the overconsumption that is causing the problem to begin with.
-Systems, structures and regulations are needed in order to solve this problem.
+Systems, structures and regulations are needed in order to solve this problem of reducing textile waste.